MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 import ctxMenuImage from './assets/ctx-menu.png';
 import { Quiz, QuizOption } from 'starlight-videos/components'
 -->
-# How to Create a Node Graph
+# How to create a node graph
 Welcome to Nodes.
-We're glad you have decided to learn about Node Graphs in PixiEditor!
-It's a fascinating and powerful system in animating.
+It's nice that you have decided to learn about Node Graphs in PixiEditor.
+Node is a fascinating and powerful system in animating.

 :::caution